 They just have the right sort of appeal as a food that many people enjoy and can relate to.
 Everybody knows what a blueberry looks like, and what it tastes like.
 It is a way for space adventures to gain some down to Earth appeal.

 During the E2 stories, Lili is constantly putting the blueberry jam jar in front of Jay.
-He sometimes notices, sometimes doesn’t.
-In Everybody Knows This is Nowhere, she feeds him his last meal before he goes to rescue Hoshi (and, in Star Trek: Enterprise canon, he’s killed).
+He sometimes notices, sometimes he doesn’t.
+This detail thereby serves as a subtle reminder of how much she likes him.
+She is paying attention, even to that.
+In addition, in Everybody Knows This is Nowhere, she feeds him his last meal before he goes to rescue Hoshi (and, in Star Trek: Enterprise canon, he’s killed).
 The last thing he eats is a handful of blueberries that Lili gives him, right before she hugs him and tells him to be careful.

 While everybody seems to love Porthos, it’s only canon character Jonathan Archer who is really responsible for feeding or walking the little guy.